prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 2. Publisher defined first-party cookie: Publishers have the flexibility to configure and choose additional first-party cookies for use in conjunction with the LiveIntent first-party cookie.

 ### Identity resolution

-To enable identity resolution, LiveIntent builds a model on the backend with data collected through an additional call issued on each page load.

 For the identity resolution, the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a nonID and additional attributes.
 The identifiers and attributes are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
 An SSP can then make the impression opportunity available to buyers that would like to target the audience.